MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Split-Path.md

 The `Split-Path` cmdlet returns only the specified part of a path, such as the parent folder, a subfolder, or a filename.
 It can also get items that are referenced by the split path and tell whether the path is relative or absolute.
-If you split a path without specifying any other parameters, `Split-Path` returs the parent part of the path provided.
+If you split a path without specifying any other parameters, `Split-Path` returns the parent part of the path provided.

 The `Split-Path` command returns strings.
 It doesn't return **FileInfo** or other item objects like the `*-Item` commands do.